Queasy journalist takes last Tornado flight

 Video

-The BBC's Defence correspondent Jonathan Beale was lucky enough to get a ride in one of the Tornado's last official flights.
+The BBC's Jonathan Beale got a ride in one of the RAF fighter jet's final flights.

-The RAF fighter jet will retire from active service at the end of March.

 -